-When The College Board announced they would be transitioning to a new format for the SAT starting in March of 2016, it set off a flurry of questions for students around the world.
-Updates in 2005 and 2009 had included radical changes to the format, additions to the writing section, an expanded math section and shifting of the score range from 1600 to 2400.
-Now, the test format has returned to an optional writing section, rather than a mandatory one, a new philosophy behind the math section, and the score range has returned to 1600.
+When The College Board announced they would be transitioning to a new format for the SAT starting in March of 2016, it set off a flurry of questions for applicants worldwide.
+Updates in 2005 and 2009 included radical changes to the format, additions to the writing section, an expanded mathematics section and shifting of the score range from 1600 to 2400.
+Now, the test format has returned to an optional writing section, rather than a mandatory one, a new philosophy behind the mathematics section and the score range has returned to 1600.

-But beyond that, the very test itself has a different ethos, which could be confusing to students all over the world.
-Many worried that this new version would once again overturn testing standards and put students at a disadvantage on a test that is so vital to the admissions process of US colleges.
+But beyond that, the test itself has a different ethos, which could be confusing to applicants worldwide.
+Many worried that this new version would once again overturn testing standards and put certain applicants at a disadvantage.
 The logic behind this re-design, however, at least as the College Board explains it, was to make the test a better reflection of the way students learn and truly assess their college-preparedness.

-In order to give you a better sense of the new test, we talked to two popular test preparation companies, one in India, and the other in the United States.
+To give you a better sense of the new test, we talked to two popular test preparation companies, one in India and the other in the United States.

-Here is a summary of what we have gleaned from their experiences working with students over the last couple of test cycles.
+Here is a summary of what we have gleaned about the new SAT:

-What are some of the biggest differences in the format of the test and the way students respond to it?
+What are some of the biggest differences in the format of the test and how should applicants respond to it?

-It is easier for international students to prepare for the new test, because it doesn’t have a vocabulary component.
-While in earlier incarnations of the SAT, students had to deal with word lists and vocabulary cramming, this new format cuts short preparation time.
+The new SAT is easier for international applicants as it doesn’t have a vocabulary component.
+While earlier incarnations of the SAT, applicants had to deal with word lists and vocabulary cramming, this new format cuts short preparation time.
 Therefore, someone who isn’t naturally good at English has a much better chance of doing well on this new test.

-One of the test prep experts we talked to was pleasantly surprised to find that students seem to enjoy the new SAT a bit more than the old SAT.
-Apparently the elimination of the “Fill in the Blank” vocabulary section and the overhaul of the grammar section to now focus on context align better with the skills that students pick up in their everyday reading and writing.
+One of the test prep experts we talked to was pleasantly surprised to find that applicants seem to enjoy the new SAT a bit more than the old SAT.
+Apparently, the elimination of the “Fill in the Blank” vocabulary section and the overhaul of the grammar section to now focus on context, align better with the skills that students pick up in their everyday reading and writing.

 What about the optional essay section?
 How should students approach that?

-International students with good writing skills or students from the IB curriculum might see this as an opportunity to highlight their writing prowess.
-At the same time, students less inclined to writing or from curricula where writing is less emphasised are now able to skip a section that might not help them perform well.
+International applicants with good writing skills or students from the IB curriculum might see this as an opportunity to highlight their writing prowess.
+At the same time, applicants who are less inclined to writing or who study a curriculum where writing is less emphasised are now able to skip a section that might not help them perform well.

 Does the test really correspond to the way students learn in class?
-Do students from different educational backgrounds respond to it in different ways?
+Do applicants from different educational backgrounds respond to it in different ways?

-The College Board focuses on engineering an exam that predicts college performance primarily first year college GPA, by tracking several metrics.
-While it is too early to predict trends in how students from different backgrounds respond to the new SAT, overall students seem more comfortable with the writing and math sections in this new version of the test.
-The writing section has shifted to a context based approach and everything is in a passage/paragraph format, while the math section is noticeably less reliant on trick questions and complicated word problems.
-Also unlike the earlier SAT which comprised of 60% geometry, Now algebra is a cornerstone in the new test, which helps many prepare.
+The College Board focuses on engineering an exam that predicts college performance, primarily first-year college GPA, by tracking several metrics.
+While it is too early to predict trends in how applicants from different backgrounds respond to the new SAT, overall, they seem more comfortable with the writing and mathematics sections in this new test version.
+The writing section has shifted to a context-based approach and everything is in a passage/paragraph format, while the mathematics section is noticeably less reliant on trick questions and complicated word problems.
+Also, unlike the earlier SAT, which comprised 60 percent geometry, algebra is now a cornerstone in the new test, which helps many applicants.

 The best thing about this new format, experts agree, is that there are no surprises.
-Which means students who prepare well, do well!
+This means that applicants who prepare well, do well!

-What challenges do international students specifically face on the new testing format?
+What challenges do international applicants specifically face in the new testing format?

-While the writing and language sections have become much easier for students from all backgrounds, the reading section presents some specific new challenges.
+While the writing and language sections have become much easier for applicants from all backgrounds, the reading section presents some specific new challenges.

-As with everything, the more prepared students are, the better.
-Some Indian test prep experts feel that Indian students don’t spend enough time studying for the test, because instead of studying slowly over a period of three or five months, they give themselves one month of intensive preparation, which doesn’t serve them for the SAT.
-The general recommendation is that students need between 150 to 200 hours to prepare for the test.
+As with everything, the more prepared applicants are, the better.
+Some Indian test prep experts feel that Indian applicants don’t spend enough time studying for the test, because instead of studying slowly over a period of three or five months, they give themselves one month of intensive preparation, which doesn’t serve them.
+The general recommendation is that applicants need between 150 to 200 hours to prepare for the test.

 Both experts agreed, reading is essential, especially brushing up on some of the classics, or at least the abridged versions.
 If you want to do well on this test, you have to read.
 Period.

-Finally, the latest news about the SAT is that The College Board has reduced the number of International test dates for SAT1 to only four per year (previously the test was administered six times a year internationally).
-The SAT test dates are now in October, December, March and May.
-Given that there only 4 SAT test dates, students who need to take the test will need to check their calendars and plan ahead to make sure they have enough time to prepare and crack the SAT!
-For the SAT2 there will be 5 test sittings with the additional test date in June.
+Finally, the latest news about the SAT is that The College Board has reduced the number of international test dates for SAT to only four per year.
+Previously the test was administered six times a year internationally.
+The SAT dates are now in October, December, March and May.
+Given that there are only 4 SAT dates, applicants who need to take the test will need to check their calendars and plan to ensure they have enough time to prepare and crack the SAT!

-Get in touch with us if you want discuss test preparation options or need college admissions consulting services, get in touch with us.
+If you want to discuss test preparation options or need college admissions consulting services, get in touch with us.